-Open Enrollment FAQs When is Open Enrollment?
-Open Enrollment for the 2021 plan year will be held February 22 - March 12, 2021.
+Open Enrollment FAQs

+When is Open Enrollment?

+Open Enrollment for the 2022 plan year will be held February 18 - March 11, 2022.

 Will Benefits Fairs be held this year?

 No. Due to COVID-19, we will not hold the Benefits Fairs, or Open Enrollment meetings, this year.
 For information about your benefits or help with enrolling, call Human Resources at 410-396-3251, or email benefits@habc.org.

 What do I need to do?

-Read this benefits guide and other available enrollment materials.
-Review/choose the plans you want for yourself and your eligible dependents.
-Review/choose the Primary Care Physician(s) for yourself and your eligible dependents if you enroll in an HMO or a POS plan.
-If you are not changing your plan, level of coverage, or dependents covered, you do not have to fill out an enrollment form.
-If you are changing your plan, level of coverage, or dependents covered, fill out your enrollment form and return it to Human Resources by March 12, 2021.
+- Read this benefits guide and other available enrollment materials. - Review/choose the plans you want for yourself and your eligible dependents. - Review/choose the Primary Care Physician(s) for yourself and your eligible dependents if you enroll in an HMO or a POS plan. - If you are not changing your plan, level of coverage, or dependents covered, you do not have to fill out an enrollment form. - If you are changing your plan, level of coverage, or dependents covered, fill out your enrollment form (page 53 of this guide) and return it to Human Resources by March 11, 2022.

 How do I enroll?

-Complete an enrollment form and return it to Human Resources by March 12, 2021.
-The enrollment form is enclosed with this guide.
+Complete an enrollment form and return it to Human Resources by March 11, 2022.
+The enrollment form is the page 53 of this guide.
 If you need a new form, call HABC's Human Resources Department at 410-396-3251 or email benefits@habc.org.

 Who do I contact if I have questions?

 Call Human Resources at 410-396-3251, or email benefits@habc.org.